erikwatson/Spider/README.md

 * Error logging.
 * Password hashing with salt.
 * File uploads.
-* New project generation with [SpiderTools](https://github.com/championchap/SpiderTools)
+* New project generation, etc with [SpiderTools](https://github.com/championchap/SpiderTools)
 * and more!